panta82/npmstar/README.md

 # npm-install-star

-Very simple node.js utility to install freshest versions of all the dependencies in your `package.json` marked as "*" without mutating `package.js`.
+Very simple node.js utility to install the freshest versions of all the dependencies in your `package.json` marked as `"*"` or `"latest"`, without mutating `package.js`.
+If exists, `package.lock` will be updated to reflect the latest versions installed.

 ```
 npm i -g npm-install-star